weiyujian/cnnrnn-text-classification/README.md

 #I modified it to deal with Chinese text classification and add a cnn-rnn model in it.

-#And I add pre_trained embedding using fasttext model
+#I add a rnn model with attention.